-A coherent Relationships and Sex Education Programme will be taught as part of the formal curriculum using a cross- curricular approach.
-The result will be an integrated, progressive approach to the needs of the students.
+A coherent Relationships and Sex Education Programme is taught as part of the formal curriculum using a cross-curricular approach.
+The result is a well-planned yet adaptable, integrated, progressive response to the needs of the students at each age and stage and responding sensitively to their experiences or to items in the news or in society generally.

 A significant amount of RSE will be covered as part of Key Stage 3 Health Education, Science, Computer Science and Theology.
-In Key Stage 4, it is delivered through the Thrive Programme, Science curriculum to link specifically with the moral values and decision-making aspects of GCSE Theology.
-During specific Thrive sessions external speakers and organisations who bring specific expertise about potentially sensitive issues are invited in to run presentations and workshops for the students.
-There is also the opportunity for formal and informal Thrive sessions with tutors throughout the year.
+In Key Stage 4, it is delivered through the Thrive Programme and the Science curriculum and builds on the moral values and decision-making aspects of Theology in Year 9.
+During some set Thrive sessions, external speakers and organisations who bring specific expertise about potentially sensitive issues are invited to run presentations and workshops for the students.
+There are formal and informal Thrive sessions with tutors throughout the year.
 All speakers are carefully selected to ensure their manner and style is known to suit the needs of the students.
 Please refer to the Thrive handbook for details of visiting speakers.

-Education in Personal relationships and sexuality cannot be confined to a taught programme.
-Students learn above all from the relationships and attitudes they experience in their whole life at school whether they are planned aspects of the programme but also thorough extracurricular activities.
-At Woldingham, all members of our community reflect and communicate the Church's understanding of the dignity of the human person, the importance of human freedom and of the common good and a proper understanding of conscience.
+Education in personal relationships and sexuality cannot always be confined to a taught programme.
+Students learn above all from the relationships and attitudes they experience and that are modelled in their lives at school and elsewhere, whether those are planned aspects of the programme or not.
+They also learn thorough co-curricular activities.
+At Woldingham, all members of our community reflect and communicate the Church's understanding of the dignity of the human person, the importance of human freedom; of the common good and a proper understanding of conscience.
+These values are also reflected in our adherence to the Human Rights Act, 1998, in accordance with our Safeguarding Policy.